Portrait of Giovanna Tornabuoni: Description

 The painting portrays Giovanna degli Albizzi, a Florentine noblewoman who was married to Lorenzo Tornabuoni.
-She died in childbirth in 1488, the year specified on the cartellino (Italian for a slip of paper) in the background.
+She died while pregnant with their second child in 1488, the year specified on the cartellino (Italian for a slip of paper) in the background.
 It was commissioned by her husband, Lorenzo Tornabuoni, and the portrait was actually painted about two years after her death, around 1489-90, for the Tornabuoni family.
 She has been identified thanks to her other portraits in the Tornabuoni Chapel and a medal of Giovanna, also by Ghirlandaio, where she has the same hair style.

 It depicts the young woman from the side in a linear, ornamental arrangement which was common for the time.
 This profile portrait was the common style of 15th century Florentine portraiture.
 The figure is wearing precious clothes including a gamurra vest.
 On the right, behind her, are a hanging coral necklace (perhaps a rosary), a partly closed prayer book, and a Latin inscription, taken from an epigram by the 1st century AD poet Martial.
 She also holds a handkerchief.
 The figure of Giovanna is idealized in appearance and proportion which was the tradition of the time.